jairuss0/WordSpyOnlineDictionary/README.md

 ## WordSpy - A Simple Online Dictionary!
-- wordSpy's definitions, pronunciations, usage examples, antonyms, and synonyms are all meant to make it easier to find words.
+- WordSpy's definitions, pronunciations, usage examples, antonyms, and synonyms are all meant to make it easier to find words.
 - No log-in, No Registration, just straight up seek what word you want to know!